imadahmad97/garbage-image-classifier/README.md

 <a href="https://ibb.co/FHg27w6"><img src="https://i.ibb.co/fD4f0pM/Screenshot-2023-03-31-at-4-35-50-AM.png" alt="Screenshot-2023-03-31-at-4-35-50-AM" border="0"></a>

 # [Mobile Web Application](https://gargabe-classifier-jxq632gueq-uc.a.run.app/)
-The application was built on a Dash framework.
-Then, we built a Docker container with all the app dependencies.
-Finally, the docker was deployed to Google Cloud Run.
+The application was built on plotly dash and deployed through the google cloud platform.
+Docker was used to store the container.